 If any of the above requirements are not met, the students will not only complete the required study sessions, but may be required to attend an additional session.

 DETENTION: After school detention may be assigned at the discretion of the classroom teacher.
 Students riding the bus shall be given a 24 hour notice to allow time for transportation arrangements.
-Students who do no rely on the bus for transportation may be kept after school the same day.
+Students who do not rely on the bus for transportation may be kept after school the same day.

 OBJECTIVES AND MISC.
 GUIDELINES